ehjjjj/H11/README.md

 ## Josephus problem V2 (optional) 50 points
 You will solve a modified jospehus problem using doubly linkedlist.
-The modifiction is that you will normally count `k` before taking out the  element but if you come across a number that is divisable by `q` while counting, you will take that number out and flip your direction (if you were moving forward you will go backward, vice versa).
+The modifiction is that you will count `k` before taking out the  element but if you come across a number that is divisable by `q` while counting, you will take that number out, flip your direction (if you were moving forward you will go backward, vice versa), and keep counting but in the opposite direction.

 For example, lets assume that we have a linkedlist of length 7, k=2, and q=3.